317 E17th Suite 5F13

 After you complete your evaluation and a diagnosis of bipolar disorder has been established or confirmed, you will select one or more treatment partners and begin your treatment.
 FIT is a unique program that is specifically tailored to the needs of each family that we treat.
-Depending on your specific situation, FIT treatment may include any number of elements, such as individual psychotherapy, family therapy, couple's therapy, and/or supportive therapy for your child(ren).
+Depending on your specific situation, FIT treatment may include any number of elements, such as individual psychotherapy, family therapy, couple's therapy, medication management (required) and/or supportive therapy for your child(ren).

 Throughout the course of your treatment, this is what you and your loved ones can expect:

 PACT is a service aimed at helping bipolar-spectrum couples to repair and revive their relationship, improve communication, and learn how to cultivate mutual support and empathy.

 The PACT approach is both practical and accelerated, in a sense that problematic interactions between the partners are identified and corrected as they dynamically occur in the therapy session.
 Working in the here and now with the therapist, partners learn and practice relating to each other in new ways which extend to their relationship outside of the therapy.
 The PACT approach is a combination of several models of therapy.

 Patients in an acute phase of the illness can be hospitalized in a general psychiatric unit at Mount Sinai Beth Israel Medical Center.

 Although the psychiatric inpatient units at Beth Israel are not exclusive to Zirinsky Center patients, clients of the Center will be continuously monitored by one of the Center's Bipolar Specialists during their stay in the hospital.